-Washington River Protection Solutions contributed $600,000 towards construction of the Hanford Reach Interpretive Center, a facility that serves as a combination museum, performing arts center and interpretive center for the Hanford Reach National Monument.
-An additional $54,000 was given to help develop an environmental natural resources educational program and artistic sculptures created by area high school students to adorn the facility.
+WRPS contributed $600,000 towards construction of the Hanford Reach Interpretive Center, a facility that serves as a museum, performing arts center and interpretive center for the Hanford Reach National Monument.
+It also provided funds to help develop an environmental natural resources educational program and artistic sculptures created by area high school students to adorn the facility.

-Since 2011, Washington River Protection Solutions has provided the Tri-City Regional Chamber of Commerce with a $30,000 annual donation to offer grants to local small businesses.
-The grants provide companies with up to $1,000 each to help them obtain essential software or equipment, train workers or build a website.
-WRPS approached the Chamber with the donation and the idea of helping area small businesses, and Chamber staff created the nuts and bolts of the program.
+Since 2011, WRPS has provided the Tri-Cities Chamber of Commerce with a $30,000 annual donation to fund grants to local small businesses.
+The grants provide companies with up to $2,000 each to help them obtain essential software or equipment, train workers or build a website.

 Working with the chamber, WRPS established the annual Women in Business Conference that has become the largest one-day event of its kind in eastern Washington.
 It brings together female leaders, corporate executives, business owners and young professionals to share insights, exchange ideas and empower their careers.

 Meet the Buyer Program

 WRPS sponsors the Meet the Buyer program that connects businesses with government agencies and prime contractors.
 The quarterly events educate businesses about what the agencies buy, how they buy, upcoming projects and more.

 To showcase the region’s tourist attractions, WRPS joined with the Port of Pasco to co-fund an interactive visitors welcome kiosk in the expanded Pasco airport.
 WRPS has also funded the installation of two satellite visitor centers in Richland and Pasco.